lsst-pst/syseng_throughputs/RepoProcess.md

 ```
 -- check that you added ALL of the files that you wanted to add by doing another ```git status``` (your files that
 will be added to the commit will be listed in the "Changes to be committed") --
-and then commit these changes to git.
+and then commit these changes to git with
 ```git commit```
 (you will be asked to include a git commit message .. make it descriptive of the changes, as this is a good way to know what happened in this commit).